 - let it simmer for 3 minutes over medium heat

-- Turn temperature down to low and add the remaining ingredients (peanut butter, vinegar, vegetable broth (or water), salt, Cayenne pepper) and mix for 2 minutes.
+- Turn temperature down to low and add the remaining ingredients (peanut butter, vinegar, water, miso, Cayenne pepper) and mix for 2 minutes.

 - At last add zoodles and mix everything gently together.